 Candidates for egg donation

 Oocyte -egg- donation is a viable and successful fertility treatment for couples who are having difficulty achieving pregnancy.
-When consulting with Fertility Institute of Texas, Dr. Hudson may suggest donor egg IVF as a fertility treatment depending upon your age, past fertility treatments, if you are experiencing diminished ovarian reserve or ovarian failure or if there are genetic concerns.
+When consulting with Texas Fertility Center of New Braunfels, Dr. Hudson may suggest donor egg IVF as a fertility treatment depending upon your age, past fertility treatments, if you are experiencing diminished ovarian reserve or ovarian failure or if there are genetic concerns.

 Diminished egg quantity and quality

 Age plays a significant role in infertility.
 Women are born with a limited number of eggs.
 As they age, the number and quality of eggs diminish, decreasing the odds for a successful natural cycle and for a successful IVF cycle.
 With age also comes an increased risk of miscarriage and chromosome abnormalities that can result in birth defects, such as Trisomy 21 (Down’s syndrome).

 Unsuccessful IVF treatments